-ACS has obtained permits from the Alaska Department of Fish and Game (ADF&G) and the U.S. Fish and Wildlife Service (USFWS) to allow ACS to deal with birds and land (terrestrial) mammals during an oil spill.
+ACS has obtained permits from the Alaska Department of Fish and Game (ADF&G) and the U.S. Fish and Wildlife Service (USFWS) to authorize trained and qualified personnel to conduct wildlife response activities related to birds and land (terrestrial) mammals during an oil spill.
 This can include hazing of non-oiled animals to keep them away from the spill and capture, stabilization, transport, and rehabilitation of oiled animals.
-Note that ACS does not have the required permits to haze or handle marine mammals (polar bears, walruses, sea otters, whales, porpoises, seals, or sea lions).
-ACS defers to BP Exploration and/or ConocoPhillips for hazing and incidental take of polar bears.
-BP Exploration and/or ConocoPhillips maintain these permits on behalf of ACS.
+ACS does not have permits to haze or handle marine mammals (polar bears, walruses, sea otters, whales, porpoises, seals, or sea lions), and defers to Member Company Letters of Authorization for hazing and incidental take of polar bears.
+ACS maintains trained personnel capable of performing polar bear hazing operations under these Member Company